hyperoslo/knowledge_base/README.md

     gem 'knowledge_base'

-And then execute:
+... and then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install knowledge_base

-Install the migrations:
+Install and run the migrations:

-    rake knowledge_base:install:migrations
+    $ rake knowledge_base:install:migrations

-Run the migrations:

-    rake db:migrate
+    $ rake db:migrate

 Configure your routes: